Overview: LSU Genomics Core

-Since 2001, under the auspices of Dr. Mark Batzer, the LSU Genomics Facility has provided services to the LSU Baton Rouge campus under a very generous operational model in which instrumentation, service contracts, and staff were provided without charge.
-In essence, clients reimbursed the facility solely for the actual costs of reagents or consumables used to provide their services.
+Since 2001, under the auspices of Dr. Mark Batzer, the LSU Genomics Core has provided services to the LSU Baton Rouge campus under a very generous operational model in which instrumentation, service contracts, and staff were provided without charge.
+In essence, clients reimbursed the Core solely for the actual costs of reagents or consumables used to provide their services.

-View survey results at GF 2021 Survey – Our Past & Future?
+View survey results at GC 2021 Survey – Our Past & Future?

 For a visual introduction to our offerings, view this Slide show (*.pdf) or this 90-second silent video.
 The video is best viewed in "full screen" mode; it is not downloadable.

 Are you interested in having a new platform available "in your backyard"... the LSU Genomics Core?
 If so, please email the Genomics Core, outlining why you would like to see that platform physically available here.
 Some helpful issues to include are:

 Open access is provided to protocols, FAQs, links, and most documents on our website.

 The "Science Aid Center" provides extensive guidance, especially for DNA Sanger-Sequencing.